mirmeep/blog.arthub.studio/content/about/_index.md

 #### How do artist commissions work?

-Artists' decide their own flat rate commission per unit.\
+Commissions are a flat rate per unit.
+Art Hub Studio LLC will discuss recommended commissions with the artist based on market research, time, and materials put into the art.\
 \
-Art Hub Studio LLC will discuss a recommended commission with the artist based on market research, time, and materials put into the art, but ultimately the artist knows how much they spent making a piece and what they need to earn on their unique piece.\
+Here are the recommended commissions on the following chart.\
 \
-** Just be aware that we're not schmucks and won't sell your canvas prints for a $3,000 commission per unit.
-As long as the artist is reasonable with their request, we'll be reasonable back.\
+[Insert recommended commissions table]\
 \
-Here are recommended commission requests based on Market research, time and material spent: [Recommended Commissions Chart].
+***Are you an artist looking to sell?***\
+[Contact us](https://arthub.studio/contact) and get started with Art Hub Studio LLC today.

 #### What ensures a quality print?

 ***Care in the craft and attention to detail!***\
 \
-Massed produced garbage is too popular these days.
-Here, at Art Hub Studio, we don't bang out quantity over quality.\
+Here, at Art Hub Studio, we don't bang out quality for quantity.\
 \
-Art Hub Studio LLC has a small local workshop where quality material is used to handcraft beautifully framed and stretched canvases.\
+Art Hub Studio LLC has a small local workshop in Upstate New York where quality material is used to handcraft beautifully framed and stretched canvases.\
 \
 All products go through a standardized quality control check to ensure the color profile and materials are visually appealing for the collector.\
 \
-It's an honest days work here at Art Hub Studio LLC and **you can guarantee to get a product that was cared for, start to finish.**
+**You can guarantee to get a product that was cared for, start to finish.**

-***Are you an artist looking to sell?*** [Contact us](https://arthub.studio/contact) and get started with Art Hub Studio LLC today.

 #### How do you support this growing business?

-Support us by visiting our online store here: https://shop.arthub.studio.\
+Support us by visiting our online store here: [Art Hub Studio Store](https://shop.arthub.studio).\
 \
 Follow our social media.\
 [Instagram](https://www.instagram.com/art_hub_studio_llc/)\